 Most people can easily recognize one of Louisiana and New Orleans’ most famous streets — Bourbon.
 However there are many more iconic streets, historic downtowns and lovely off-the-beaten-path streets around Louisiana that will offer a glimpse into the true nature of a town.

-Here are a few Louisiana streets that are worthy of a trip.
+Here are a few Louisiana streets to discover on your trip.

 Ryan Street in Lake Charles

 Ryan Street located in downtown Lake Charles is a lovely paved streetscape with a vibrate scene of restaurants, bars, artisan galleries and coffee shops.
 To begin exploring Ryan St. and the surrounding areas including the nearby Children’s Museum, head to the Art Shop for bike rentals!
 As you cruise Ryan St., stop for a morning coffee at Stellar Beans Coffee House (off Ryan on Broad St.) or indulge in the Bonte Creperie & Café who serves all organic local items.
 Take some time to head to the 1911 City Hall Arts and Cultural Center for a taste of Lake Charles’ history.
 After exploring the art galleries along Ryan St., grab some Louisiana grub at the Sabine Pass Crab Shack.

 Take a stroll down this beautiful street in Covington that begins at the old Columbia Street Landing on the Bogue Falaya River.
 The street wanders through old downtown Covington and is marked with 10 blocks of shops, galleries, clothing boutiques, along with the popular Covington Farmers Markets on Saturdays.
 During the spring, free concerts are staged at the Columbia Street Landing and in the fall visit for the annual Three Rivers Arts Festival.
 This open-air event attracts more than 50,000 people over the festival weekend to view artists’ work from around the nation.